yuki-93/website-stalker/de/personio/status/index.md

 ####  Subscribe to Incident  ####

- Subscribe to updates for **Partial performance / Loading time issues** via .
+ Subscribe to updates for **Partial Outage in the Recruiting Module** via .
 You'll receive .

 Subscribe to Incident

  System availability ?
-Degraded Performance
+Partial Outage

  Personio Conversations  Operational